thoth-tech/handbook/docs/company/reports/t1-2022/company-report-v3-final.md

 <tr class="odd">
 <td><ul>
 <li>
-<p>The team is still researching whether to use a package manager such
-as Chocolatey or attempt to write a single PowerShell script to deploy skm.</p>
+The team is still researching whether to use a package manager such as Chocolatey or attempt to write a single PowerShell script to deploy skm.
 </li>
 </ul></td>
 <td><ul>
 <li>
-<p>The Linux installation script is under development and expected to
-closely follow that of the macOS script</p>
+The Linux installation script is under development and expected to closely follow that of the macOS script
 </li>
 <li>
-<p>The Windows installation process is significantly more complex</p>
+The Windows installation process is significantly more complex
 </li>
 </ul></td>
 <td><ul>
 <li>
-<p>The macOS installation script has been written and merged</p>
+The macOS installation script has been written and merged
 </li>
 <li>
-<p>Completion of macOS one-command installation script, reviewed and
+Completion of macOS one-command installation script, reviewed and merged [2]
-merged [2]</p>
 </li>
 <li>
-<p>Completion of planning for Linux one-command installation script</p>
+Completion of planning for Linux one-command installation script
 </li>
 <li>
-<p>Completion of SplashKit-core CMake modifications to enable M1 Mac
-compilation support via x86_64 Rosetta translation [3] (pending final review and merge)</p>
+Completion of SplashKit-core CMake modifications to enable M1 Mac compilation support via x86_64 Rosetta translation [3] (pending final review and merge)
 </li>
 </ul></td>
 </tr>